manuelmontenegro/while-parser/README.md

 The complete definition of the syntax can be found in [Syntax.md](Syntax.md).
 The corresponding BNF grammar is defined in the [parser_erlang.yrl](src/parser_erlang.yrl) file.

+This module can also generate control-flow graphs for a given while program.
+Note that only basic constructs are allowed (`skip`, assignments, conditional statements and `while` loops).

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed